interrupt-software/vault-transit/README.md

 ## Using the code examples

 ***A note about functional vs working code***: These examples help describe working conditions but are not ready for production roles.
 The breakdown is functional to support different crypto operations.
-In real-life, these code snippets shoudl be refactored, curated, or fully rewritten by your own team.
+In real-life, these code snippets should be refactored, curated, or fully rewritten.

 You can test the instrumentation by running the **[vault_client_lib](source/vault_client_lib.py)** utility which makes three requests from Vault:

-1. In this mode of operation, the utility authenticates with Vault instance using the token expressed in the environment variables.
-It targets the Vault instance identified with the environment variables.
+1. In this mode of operation, the utility authenticates with Vault instance using the token expressed with $VAULT_TOKEN.
+It targets the Vault instance identified with $VAULT_ADDR.

-1. The utility then requests a new Transit data key using the Transit mount point and Transit key ring exposed with the environment variables.
+1. The utility then requests a new Transit data key using the Transit mount point expressed with $TRANSIT_MOUNTPOINT and Transit key ring exposed with $VAULT_TRANSIT_KEYRING environment variables.

 1. With the `ciphertext` received, the utility decrypts the original `plaintext` key.